FYSETC/FYSETC-S6/README.md

 **We will continue to update, please look forward to it!**

+### Bootloader

+Also you can update the firmware with sdcard, please follow the README in [bootloader folder](https://github.com/FYSETC/FYSETC-S6/tree/master/bootloader).

 ## Tech Support

----

-You can dowload file from our [github](https://github.com/FYSETC/FYSETC-S6) Please submit any technical issue into our [forum](http://forum.fysetc.com/)
+You can submit issue in our github https://github.com/FYSETC/FYSETC-S6/issues Or submit any technical issue into our [forum](http://forum.fysetc.com/)